 “It was a lovely time and I learned a lot.
 However, it’s not cheap to go to art college and like many of my peers, I tried to earn extra money while studying.
 I approached the (magazine) publishing house Åhlén & Åkerlunds and was asked to provide sample illustrations for two short stories.
 Sadly my illustrations were rejected.
 My small pot of money ran out, and I could no longer afford to go to art college.
 Instead, I tried to get a job in NK’s advertising and design department.”

-NK, short for Nordiska Kompaniet, was a prominent Stockholm company that ran two large department stores in the city.
-(Three other stores had been opened abroad – in Moscow and St Petersburg, all lost after the Russian Revolution in 1917.)
+NK, short for Nordiska Kompaniet, was (and still is) a prominent Stockholm company that ran two large department stores in the city.
+(Three other stores had been opened abroad – in Moscow and St Petersburg, all were lost after the Russian Revolution in 1917.)

 When Hjördis first met David Niven she filled him in on her artistic background: “I told him I’d been to art school in Sweden and had intended at first to be a magazine illustrator, but wasn’t good enough, so I turned to fashion designing.”